 Historic Johnson’s Depot - This website is dedicated to past, current, and future residents of Johnson City, Tennessee as well as folks that are just fans of the city and local history.
 The site documents the early history of Johnson City, its unique railroad roots, and current restoration efforts underway in the “Johnson’s Depot Historic District”.

 There are three boards and committees the Planning division staff serves: the Johnson City Regional Planning Commission; Board of Zoning Appeals; and the Historic Zoning Commission.

 Board of Zoning Appeals (BZA)

 Local Boards of Zoning Appeals (BZA) are authorized by the Tennessee Code Annotated to consider variances, special exceptions, administrative reviews, and Zoning Code interpretations.
-The BZA meets the second Tuesday of each month at 9:00 a.m. in the Commission Chambers of the Municipal and Safety Building.
+The BZA meets the first Tuesday of each month at 6:00 p.m. in the Commission Chambers of the Municipal and Safety Building.
 Click here to view agendas and minutes of each meeting.

 Historic Zoning Commission (HZC)

 The Johnson City Historic Zoning Commission (HZC) reviews all requests for the establishment of Historic Districts and processes applications for Certificates of Appropriateness for: 1) changes in external appearance of existing structures; 2) design of new structures and additions; and 3) for demolition of existing structures within established Historic Districts.
 The HZC meets the fourth Tuesday of each month at 12:00 p.m. in the Administrative Conference Room of the Municipal and Safety Building.
 Click here to view agendas and minutes of each meeting as well as other documents pertaining to Historical Planning.